Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.0.04 =
+* Fix required validation: URL and number fields were requiring a value when the field was not required
+* Fix double recaptcha validation which was causing it to fail validation

 = 3.0.03 =
 * Enhancement: Use relative path in the form css now that the css is inside the plugin.
 Now font icons will continue working without a style save when the site url is changed.
 * Fix: Save a different stylesheet file for each site in a network to prevent them from saving over eachother